Distributism: Guild system

+Distributists advocate in favour of the return of a guild system to help regulate industries to promote moral standards of professional conduct and economic equality among members of a guild.
+Such moral standards of professional conduct would typically focus on business conduct, working conditions and other issues in relation to industry specific matters such as workplace training standards.

+Banks

+Distributism favours cooperative and mutual banking institutions such as credit unions, building societies and mutual banks.
+This is considered to be the preferred alternative to private banks.

 Social theory

 Human family

 G. K. Chesterton considered one's home and family the centrepiece of society.
-He recognized the family unit and home as centrepieces of living and believed that every man should have their property and home to enable him to raise and support his family.
+He recognized the family unit and home as centrepieces of living and believed that every man should have his property and home to enable him to raise and support his family.
 Distributists recognize that strengthening and protecting the family requires that society be nurturing.

 Subsidiarity

 Distributism puts great emphasis on the principle of subsidiarity.
 This principle holds that no larger unit (whether social, economic, or political) should perform a function that a smaller unit can perform.
 In Quadragesimo anno, Pope Pius XI provided the classical statement of the principle: "Just as it is gravely wrong to take from individuals what they can accomplish by their own initiative and industry and give it to the community, so also it is an injustice and at the same time a grave evil and disturbance of right order to assign to a greater and higher association what lesser and subordinate organizations can do".